WalletWasabi/WasabiDoc/docs/coinmonks.md

 For a long time, you can connect [your own Bitcoin full node](https://docs.wasabiwallet.io/using-wasabi/BitcoinFullNode.html) to Wasabi, and now Wasabi itself has the bitcoind binaries included in the software.
 This means that any user can now run a Bitcoin full node with only one single click in the Wasabi GUI.
 As of now, Wasabi does not yet use the full node for consensus verification, but the developers are working hard on making this a reality.
-Further, running your own node is not even a privacy improvement, as Wasabi as a light client is already as good as, maybe even better than, running a full node.
+Further, running your own node is not even a privacy improvement, even as a light client Wasabi is already as good as, maybe even better than, running a full node.
 However, this is a bandwidth improvement, as blocks don't have to be downloaded again.
 Of course, every Bitcoin user should run his own full node, and this obviously includes Wasabi users.